Ivanovic goes off injured as West Brom defender's Chelsea return lasts just 13 minutes | Goal.com

 The Brazilian followed up shortly afterwards with another strike to give his side the advantage.

+Five minutes later, West Brom were 4-2 up as Mbaye Diagne smashed into the net.

+Mason Mount pulled one back for Chelsea shortly afterwards but Robinson struck again to seal a 5-2 victory for his side.

-The clash in London is a must-win for West Brom, who were second bottom of the Premier League and 10 points from safety before kick-off.
+The clash in London is a must-win for West Brom, who are second bottom of the Premier League and now seven points from safety.

 Chelsea, meanwhile, are in fourth place and looking to hold on to the final place that guarantees a spot in next season's Champions League group stage.